×îÐÂÂ鶹ÊÓƵ

 HOW TO GET THERE

-This tour begins in Tbilisi and ends in Yerevan.
+This tour begins and ends in Tbilisi.
 Please speak to Intrepid Travel, who can offer advice and book flights for those travelling from the UK.

 PACE AND PHYSICALITY

 While this isn’t a hiking expedition, this tour isn't suitable for guests with mobility challenges.
-Because of the remote location and nature of some of the sites, we would strongly recommend sturdy footwear and that you also consider walking poles.
-There will be walking off-road and on cobbled streets.
+Because of the remote location and the nature of some of the sites, we would strongly recommend sturdy footwear and that you also consider walking poles.
+There will be walking off road and on cobbled streets.
 You need to be comfortable ascending and descending on trails.

 SOLO TRAVELLERS